NUMde/compass-interface-codex/compass-download-kotlin/README.md

 instead of Python.
 This is why the interface component does not depend on a Python installation.

 ## IMPORTANT HINT
-You need to use **at least Java 8 Update 161, Java 9 or newer**, due to the fact that older versionen cannot use AES with more than
+You need to use **at least Java 8 Update 161, Java 9 or newer**, due to the fact that older versions cannot use AES with more than
 128 Bit due to legal reasons.

 ## Example usage